Strike for Black Lives and Working People at McDonald's : Indybay

 Indybay Feature

-Photos: Leon KunstenaarOn Monday,July 20, as part of the national Strike for Black Lives, activist and demonstrators assembled at Oakland's Mosswood Park for their march.
-After several speeches they massed on Webster Street and marched to McDonalds on Telegraph Ave.
-The marchers were a diverse group of about three hundred Black, Latinx, White and children.

-At the McDonalds parking lot, while displaying many large banners, making speeches and giving press interviews, ladders were placed against the building and banners and signs were carried to the building's roof.
+On July 20, as part of the national Strike for Black Lives, protesters marched on a McDonald's restaurant in Oakland.
+The demonstration was part of a nationwide action called “Strike for Black Lives.”
+McDonald's and other fast food restaurants were targeted for not taking adequate precautions against Covid-19 for their workers, predominantly Black and Brown people.

-Demonstrators kneeled for eight minutes and forty six seconds in remembrance of George Floyd, murdered by police.
+Protesters marched up Telegraph Avenue and into the parking lot at the McDonald's at Telegraph and 45th Street.
+They proceeded to block off the drive through with big signs that read that the restaurant was closed due to Covid health hazards.
+Demonstrators also kneeled for eight minutes and forty-six seconds in remembrance of George Floyd, murdered by police.

-The combined rooftop and ground demonstration was emphasizing not only the Black Lives Matter movement but demands by McDonalds workers for respect, dignity and, specifically, for adequate on the job protective equipment.
-The action was part of an evolving national movement reaffirming rights and repect for working people and demanding that genuine racial equality be finally achieved.
+The combined rooftop and ground demonstration was emphasizing not only the Black Lives Matter movement but demands by McDonald's workers for respect, dignity and, specifically, for adequate on the job protective equipment.
+The action was part of an evolving movement reaffirming rights and respect for working people and demanding that genuine racial equality be finally achieved.

 We are 100% volunteer and depend on your participation to sustain our efforts!